 Such triad of differing habitats is precisely what we encounter at the start of the Venta Moinhos salt marsh trail, a location where the pervading topographic plainness is only slightly broken by the gentle rolling hills to the left, and by the presence of the white sail-like superstructure of the Guadiana International Bridge.
 Bundled in a relatively small area, those diverse habitats (or, more accurately, “biotopes”) promoted the presence of almost two hundred different bird species, some of them largely absent from central and northern Europe.
 It is not uncommon to come across a distinctive marine specimen, like an Audouin’s Gull (Larus audouinii), and, at the same time, listening the characteristic loud call of a Great Spotted Cuckoo (Clamator glandarius) perched on a lavish fig tree, and then, looking to the right, starting to observe a group of Spoonbills (Platalea leucorodia) promenading a deserted salt-pan.

 And, by the way, it is not the warm breeze waggling the yellow long grass, it is instead a band of steppic Little Bustards (Tetrax tetrax) scrambling for cover after spotting an unsuspicious birdwatcher.
 A few hundred meters ahead there is a junction; here, you can turn right and follow the path leading to the Interpretation Centre, a site benefiting from a raised vantage point over the lagoons and wetlands on the margins of the Guadiana.
 Return to the main trail, hike for another few dozen meters, and then follow the double line of young maritime pines leading to the small whitewashed house on the hilltop; from this location, the true extension of the salt marsh will become apparent.
 However, if you want to take a closer look on the wetlands, make the way back until you reach the aforementioned junction and follow the route that passes under the bridge.
 The trail ends in the now redundant border control house.
-This small building was used to dissuade the crossing of Portuguese and Spanish smugglers, yet another job wiped out by European Union bureaucrats.
+This is a small building that was used to dissuade the crossing of Portuguese and Spanish smugglers, a traditional ‘occupation’ that has fallen through the cracks of time.